 - Blue Indicates that some, but not all, facilities are accessible.

 A Chinese medical clinic, general store, community center and residence, Kam Wah Chung gives you an incomparable glimpse into the past.
 This remarkable site, a National Historic Landmark, is located in the town of John Day, and includes a museum and a separate interpretive center.

-The museum was built in the 1870s, possibly as a trading post.
-This tiny, unassuming building became home to two Chinese immigrants, Ing "Doc" Hay and Lung On.
+The museum was built in 1865, possibly as a trading post and stage stop.
+This tiny, unassuming building became home to two Chinese immigrants, Ing "Doc" Hay and Lung On in 1888.
 Both became locally famous: Lung On as a general store proprietor and businessman, and "Doc" Hay as a practitioner of herbal medicine.
-For 50-some years, the building was a social, medical and religious center for the Oregon's Chinese community.
+For over 60-some years the building was a social, medical, and religious center for Oregon's Chinese community.

-Learn more about Kam Wah Chung by watching an Emmy nominated documentary produced by Oregon Public broadcasting.
+Truly a time capsule unique in the world, you must come check out this place!
+Learn more about Kam Wah Chung by watching and Emmy nominated documentary produced by Oregon Public Broadcasting.

 An ADA-accessible interpretive center across the street from the museum is open daily May 1 - October 31.
 In 2011, the center opened a new exhibit, detailing the life and times of Doc Hay and Lung On.

 The Kam Wah Chung Museum will not open for Spring Break, the week of March 23-27, 2020.
 The park and interpretive center are still open.
 Please feel free to email or call Museum Curator, Don Merritt at 541-575-2800, Donald.email@example.com with questions about the museum.

 Open daily May 1 - October 31, 9a.m. - Noon, 1 p.m. - 5 p.m.

 Guided tours only.
 Eight people per tour, occasionally we allow extra people per tour under certain conditions.

 Tours last about 45 minutes (last tour at 4 p.m.).